Monitoring and forecasting regional development

 Situation picture for regional development

-The regional government reform will highlight the importance of information about regional developments.
-A situation picture for regional development will be created for use in regional development negotiations between the State and counties.
-It will consist of quantitative indicators and a qualitative expert evaluation.
+A situation picture for regional development has been created for use in regional development negotiations between the State and counties.
+It consists of quantitative indicators and a qualitative expert evaluation.

 Statistical information on regional development